torstenboettjer/sandbox/README.md

 The sandbox is built upon the following criteria to ensure that the services developed within it are reproducible and reliable in the production environment:

-* **No Vendor Lock-in:** It must be independent of specific production tools or hosting services (like Kubernetes or a particular cloud provider), ensuring the operating model can be freely chosen for deployment.
+* **Avoid Vendor Lock-in:** It must be independent of specific production tools or hosting services (like Kubernetes or a particular cloud provider), ensuring the operating model can be freely chosen for deployment.
 * **Flexible and Portable:** It features a flexible system configuration to allow the service to be deployed and run on diverse hardware platforms.
 * **Secure Distribution:** It uses a package cache for distribution, providing supply chain control and enabling secure, non-interactive, unattended updates.
 * **Reliable Rollbacks:** The system configurations are declarative, which allows for fast, easy rollbacks if any malfunction occurs.